samuelxyz/layouts/README.md

 Notable characteristics:
 - Incredibly frequent onehands, including the most common trigrams such as `the`, `and`, `ing`, `ion`
 - Rolls tend to be leftward, interestingly.
-- Low sfb and dsfb stats.
+- Low sfb, dsfb, and lateral stretching.
 - Redirect levels comparable to Colemak.
 - Low alternation.
 - The left ring and pinky may be a problem point (imagine typing `useful`).